swaxi/SGTool/README.md

 Computes relief shading for a digital elevation model (DEM) or other 2D grids.

 ## Spatial Statistics
-Calculates 1D statistics in a windowed image
+Calculates 1D statistics in a windowed grid

 **Min**
-Calculate Mnimum of values around central pixel for given window size
+Calculate Minimum of values around central pixel for given window size

 **Max**
 Calculate Maximum of values around central pixel for given window size